Lower Semi-Continuity for $\mathcal A$-Quasiconvex Functionals under Convex Restrictions: Preliminaries

-\begin{remark} Consider an integrand with explicit dependence on the domain and the potential, for instance, $f:\Omega\times \R^m\times \R^N \to \R $.
-Under our previous assumptions on the last variable, and the standard assumptions in \cite{FonescaMuelleraquasiconvexity} for the other variables, one can even treat such integrands of the form $f(x,u(x),U(x))$.
-Further, we can just assume that the $f$ is bounded from below and not necessarily by $0$. \end{remark}
+\begin{remark} Consider a Carath\'eodory integrand with explicit dependence on the domain, i.e., $f:\T^d\times K \to \R $ measurable in the first and continuous in the second variable.
+Under our previous assumptions on the second variable one can even treat such integrands. \end{remark}